Lightstreamer/Lightstreamer-kafka-connector/README.md

      <param name="item-template.stock">stock-#{index=KEY}</param>
      ```

      which defines the general format name of the items a client must subscribe to to receive updates from Kafka Connector.
-The _bindable extraction expression_ syntax used here, denoted within `#{...}`, binds every part of a Kafka record to a variable set of parameters, which will be specified by the Lighstreamer client while subscribing to item, In this case, the parameter `index` is bound to the `KEY` predefined constant, which extracts the key part of Kafka records.
+The _bindable extraction expression_ syntax used here, denoted within `#{...}`, binds every part of a Kafka record to a variable set of parameters, which will be specified by the Lighstreamer client during the subscription.
+In this case, the parameter `index` is bound to the `KEY` predefined constant, which extracts the key part of Kafka records.

    - A topic mapping:
      ```xml